What are box sash windows?

 Modern box sash windows are designed with multiple safety measures.
 Most sash windows let you limit how far the window can be opened or even lock them into a specific place, ensuring that a burglar can’t simply lift one of the panels from outside the house.

-Furthermore, most sash windows have a locking mechanism that is intentionally designed to be tricky to operate, ensuring that a child couldn’t accidentally open a window and fall out.
+Furthermore, most sash windows have a locking mechanism that is intentionally designed to be tricky to operate, ensuring that a child can’t accidentally open a window and fall out.

 Box sash windows are, of course, available in many different designs and styles.
 However, most designs provide a contemporary appearance that is suitable for period properties and conservation areas.